 These raspberry vanilla mini cakes are layered with a creamy vanilla frosting and raspberry jam.

 Can you believe it’s October??
 How the heck did that even happen?
-October is my favourite month of the year.
+October is my favorite month of the year.
 It’s officially Fall, Thanksgiving next weekend, then my birthday and Halloween at the end of the month.
 This month pretty much rocks.

 October is also Breast Cancer Awareness month.
 My friend Rebecca over at Sugar & Soul has put together a “Cooking for a Cure” round-up, with some pretty pink recipes from some pretty fabulous bloggers.
 Not that I ever need an excuse to bake something, but it’s nice to have a worthy cause to inspire a new recipe.
 I chose to make some pretty pink raspberry mini cakes for this theme so that I could break in my new 4″ cake rounds.